jojobear13/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.7
+- Altered the level-up move lists of Starmie and Raichu to work better with Misty and Surge
 - Oak's five free pokeballs are now obtained based on never having caught a pokemon with a ball
 - Made japanese patches more accurate to the original, particularly the timing of the intro
 - Added a different emulator check that tests the timing of memory modification opcodes